STAFF AND BOARD

 Ron Carpenter is the Anderson Center’s Facilities Manager.
 Ron maintains our buildings and grounds year round.
 He has been part of the Anderson Center team for more than eight years.
 Ron is woodworker and yes, Carpenter is really his last name.

-Ralph Balestriere joined the Red Wing Shoe Company as Executive Vice President and Chief Financial Officer in 2010.
-In this role, he is responsible for global finance and business development for this worldwide developer, manufacturer, marketer, and retailer of purpose built footwear, PPE garments and accessories under the brand names of Red Wing, Irish Setter, Worx, and Vasque.
-The privately-held company is based in Red Wing, Minnesota, and also owns the S.B.
+Ralph Balestriere retired in 2021, following 11 years as the Executive Vice President and Chief Financial Officer at Red Wing Shoe Company.
+In this role, he was responsible for global finance and business development for this worldwide developer, manufacturer, marketer, and retailer of purpose-built footwear, PPE garments and accessories under the brand names of Red Wing, Irish Setter, Worx, and Vasque.
+Ralph currently a member of the Red Wing Shoe Company Board of Directors and leads the board's audit committee.
+The privately held company is based in Red Wing, Minnesota, and also owns the S.B.
 Foot Tanning Company and the St. James Hotel.
 Ralph is a graduate of Boston University and holds a B.S. in Accounting and Finance.
 He has served on the Board of Directors of Evergreen Medication Technologies LLC and Financial Executives International – Twin Cities.
 Ralph has been married to Judy for many wonderful years with three adult children and two grandchildren.
 With roots just north of Boston, MA, Ralph is an avid Boston professional sports team fan.

 Margaret (Peg) Noesen is the Office Manager of Noesen and Associates Dental Office and previously worked for Goodhue County National Bank/Signal Bank as VP of Human Resources.
 Born and raised in Red Wing, Minnesota, she served as a long-time board member of the Red Wing YMCA including Board Chair and Board of Trustees.
 She served on the United Way Board and was campaign chair.
 She also enjoyed being a part of the Red Wing School Foundation Board.
 Peg is a graduate of Red Wing High School and attended Winona State University and The American Bankers Association Graduate School of Human Resources in Boulder, Co.
 She and her husband George have four sons and two grandchildren.
 Peg has loved being a part of the Anderson Center, especially the history and how it has changed the lives of the people who visit or study there.